mahmoodahmadev/PortSwigger-Learning/DOM Based/00 - Notes/Open redirection.md

 ## Impact

-- **Phishing Attacks:** Attackers can use authentic-looking `URLs` to trick users, leveraging the website's domain and valid `TLS` certificate for credibility.
+- **Phishing Attack:** Attackers can use authentic-looking `URLs` to trick users, leveraging the website's domain and valid `TLS` certificate for credibility.
 - **JavaScript Injection:** If the attacker controls the start of the string passed to the redirection API, they may escalate the vulnerability to JavaScript injection using the `javascript:` pseudo-protocol.

 ## Common Sinks Leading to DOM-Based Open Redirection